College of Business Dean's Advisory Board

 Leonard B. Comberiate

-Len Comberiate is currently a Global Benefits Consultant Benefits and adjunct instructor at NYU in The School of Professional Studies.
-Since 2006, he has been a member of the Board of Directors of The Children's Village, where he is also the Chair of the Human Resources Committee.
+Len Comberiate is currently a Global Benefits Consultant Benefits and an assistant associate professor at NYU in The School of Professional Studies.
+From 2016-2021 he was a member of the Board of Directors of The Children's Village, where he also served as the Chair of the Human Resources Committee.
 The Children’s Village is an organization founded in 1851 that is dedicated to helping children and families who are struggling, to become productive, independent citizens who will enrich their communities and their future families.
 Len received his Bachelor’s Degree in Mathematics, summa cum laude, from Pratt University and holds three Master’s Degrees, two in mathematics and one in business administration from Stony Brook University and Temple University.

-Guy-Max Delphin founded Delphin Investments in December 2008, after over thirteen years of investment experience, and serves as its Chief Executive Officer.
-Mr. Delphin is also the Chief Investment Officer of the Investment Manager responsible for macro/top-down overlay and fundamental research.
-Prior to forming the Investment Manager, Mr. Delphin was an investment strategist leading the investment efforts for the Yale–New Haven Health System, an institution with $1billion in assets spread across three portfolios: pension, endowment and operating funds.
-He has also worked at Fortis Investments where he was a senior analyst responsible for research and investments in public stocks of the Financial Services sector within the U.S. Equity Team.
-Prior to Fortis, Mr. Delphin worked at Jefferies & Company, Inc. where he was a senior associate of equity research in the Small-Cap Industrials group.
-Prior to that, he was an associate analyst of equity research at Prudential Equity Group, LLC., first in the Small-Cap Quantitative Strategy Group and then in the Global Consumer team.
-Earlier in his career, Mr. Delphin was employed by Oppenheimer Funds, Inc. as a quantitative analyst in their Investment Product Design and Risk Management Group.
+Guy-Max Delphin is founder and CEO of Delphin Investments (DI), a multi-strategy asset management firm primarily focused on alternative investment products.
+Mr. Delphin is responsible for the strategic vision of the company.
+Mr. Delphin is an experienced executive with a proven track record of organizing, recruiting, and building companies.
+After accumulating over thirteen years of investment experience on both the buy and sell side of Wall Street, as well as corporate treasury expertise at a major healthcare institution, Guy-Max Delphin founded DI in December 2008.
+Mr. Delphin heads investment product design and serves as the Chief Investment Officer, responsible for macro/top-down strategy and fundamental research.
+Before forming DI, Mr. Delphin was an Investment Strategist leading the investment efforts for the Yale–New Haven Health System; an institution with $1 billion in assets spread across three portfolios: pension, endowment, and operating funds.
+He also worked at Fortis Investments as a Senior Analyst, responsible for research and investments in public stocks of the Financial Services sector within the U.S. Equity Team.
+Prior to Fortis, Mr. Delphin worked at Jefferies & Company, Inc. where he was a Senior Associate of equity research in the Small-Cap Industrials group.
+Preceding that, he was an Associate Analyst of equity research at Prudential Equity Group, LLC., first in the Small-Cap Quantitative Strategy Group and then in the Global Consumer Team.
+Earlier in his career, Mr. Delphin was employed by Oppenheimer Funds, Inc. as a Quantitative Analyst in their Investment Product Design and Risk Management Group.

 Edward R. Fabian